prajeeshag/xcdo/README.md

 ```bash
 $ xcdo -dump.py in.nc
 ```
-!!!
-Note
-    Notice the .py extension on the custom operator?
-That’s because the operator name simply comes from the Python file’s name.

 You can see the signature and documentation of the custom operator by running:

 ```bash